Hardly a tech conversation goes by without some discussion of data, data flow, and data analysis....

 These often come bundled with your Property Management System (PMS) or are available from them for an extra charge.
 I say “alleged” solution because these applications are unlikely to be a true “single source of truth.”
 They’re not core to the platform and are often built in ways that constrain users’ ability to customize dashboards and reports and otherwise get all the data they want exactly the way they want it.
 Don’t get me wrong—these options are MASSIVELY better than “Excel Hell,” they just come with limitations.

-As data technologies improve, there’s a growing set of new rental housing business intelligence options answering the crying need for better data—BI platforms built with the industry’s data needs in mind versus bundled in with a PMS.
-These new BI options use more modern technology platforms, allow more systems of record data to be loaded in, m and give bespoke-like dashboard and report customization functionality without the time, expense, and effort of building custom systems.
+As data technologies improve, there’s a growing set of new multifamily housing business intelligence options answering the crying need for better data—BI platforms built with the industry’s data needs in mind versus bundled in with a PMS.
+These new BI options use more modern technology platforms, allow more systems of record data to be loaded in, and give bespoke-like dashboard and report customization functionality without the time, expense, and effort of building custom systems.
 You get the data you want, when you need it, formatted how you want it, and can drive better performance across your organization, faster.

-Don’t miss the second part of this series, 7 Features Your Business Intelligence Platform Needs, where I discuss more about what good rental housing business intelligence platforms can do and the seven key things to look for when evaluating your options.
+Don’t miss the second part of this series, 7 Features Your Business Intelligence Platform Needs, where I discuss more about what good multifamily housing business intelligence platforms can do and the seven key things to look for when evaluating your options.